10 Types of Renewable Energy and Resources 🌿

 #3 Hydropower

 Hydropower, a venerable renewable energy source, exploits the gravitational potential energy of flowing or falling water to generate electricity through turbines.
-The hydroelectric power generation process involves the controlled release of water through turbines, converting the kinetic energy into electrical energy.
+The process involves the controlled release of water through turbines, converting the kinetic energy into electrical energy.
 Reservoirs created by dams offer a means of regulating water flow, enhancing the reliability and efficiency of hydropower systems.
 Hydropower is a cornerstone of sustainable energy infrastructure, highlighting the importance of harnessing natural water resources for clean and reliable electricity production.

 #4 Geothermal Energy